Azure/Hadoop-Migrations/docs/mapreduce/migration-approach.md

 • RDD also exposes two operations -  map() and reduce()  - however these are not a direct analog of Hadoop’s Mapper or Reducer APIs.

+	Map() function
+	r = map ( func, seq )

+The first argument func is the name of a function and the second a sequence (e.g. a list) seq. map() applies the function func to all the elements of the sequence seq.
+It returns a new list with the elements changed by func.

+	Reduce() function

+The function reduce (func, seq) continually applies the function func() to the sequence seq.
+It returns a single value.

 • Key RDD Operations to reproduce MapReduce behaviour

 	groupByKey([numPartitions])	When called on a dataset of (K, V) pairs, returns a dataset of (K, Iterable<V>) pairs.